-Self-basting is an expression used to describe a piece of meat that has been prepared or cooked in such a way as to baste itself.
-Normally the meat is fowl, particularly turkey, which is renowned for being dry.
+Self-basting is an expression used to describe a piece of meat that has been prepared or cooked in such a way as to negate the need for basting.
+Normally the meat is fowl, particularly turkey, which in consumers’ minds is renowned for being dry.

-The self-basting turkeys at stores are injected with mixtures of broth, fats, salt and chemicals, depending on the brand.
+The self-basting turkeys at stores are injected with mixtures of broth, fats, salt and other seasonings, depending on the brand.
 If you want to see what was used, check the label.
-The solution injected will constitute 6 to 9 % of the weight that you are paying for.
+The solution injected may constitute up to 6 to 9 % of the weight that you are paying for.

-Pork that has been plumped up with injected saline is also now sold; the processors defend the injections by saying that it makes the pork “self-basting”, and compensates for consumers’ tendencies to overcook pork.
+Some pork is sold that has been plumped up with injected saline.
+The pork meat processors say the injections make the pork “self-basting”, and compensate for consumers’ tendencies to overcook pork.